YulinLi98/INDE_577_Repo/README.md

 ### Datasets

 The primary dataset I used in this project is the Cardiovascular diseases dataset.
 This dataset divides patients into those with and without heartdisease using different attributes such as resting blood pressure and serum cholesterol.
-Please check [Exploratory_Data_Analysis.ipynb](https://github.com/YulinLi98/RICE_INDE577_Repo/blob/main/Exploratory_Data_Analysis.ipynb) to see the data analysis on CVDs dataset.
+Please check [Exploratory_Data_Analysis.ipynb](https://github.com/YulinLi98/RICE_INDE577_Repo/blob/main/Exploratory_Data_Analysis.ipynb) to see the data analysis.
 In this repository, I implement classification models on this data set.

 The secondary dataset is the diabetes dataset from Scikit-Learn.
 I mainly implement regression models on this secondary dataset.